wierza/Dawid-Wierzycki/README.md

 Hello!
 I'm Dawid.

-I graduate Full stack Developer bootcamp.
+I graduate Fullstack Developer bootcamp.
 I have a passion for programming and new technologies.
 My heart beats for JavaScript and React – these technologies have allowed me to create dynamic and interactive web applications.

 Through the course, I have gained solid foundations in both front-end and back-end development.
 Now, I aim to continue my coding journey, constantly deepening my knowledge and skills.
 I am not afraid of challenges and always strive to excel in what I do.